tobi-ajala/react-rockpaperscissors/README.md

 This project is bootstrapped with the create-react-app command (https://github.com/facebookincubator/create-react-app).
 To launch this application:
-Clone the repository, open the directory in your terminal or console, 'npm install', the 'npm start'.
+Clone the repository, open the directory in your terminal or console, 'npm install', then 'npm start'.